jaredboice/list-runner/README.md

 null <-- prev.SENTINEL.next <--> prev.CELL.next <--> prev.CELL.next <--> prev.SENTINEL.next --> null

-description: a node that connects bi-directionally between two other node by its next and prev properties
+description: a node that connects bi-directionally between two other nodes by its next and prev properties
 inherits: all fields and methods from CellSingly

 **Constructor**